Mature Masculine

 The commitment: "Going forward, I will [specific change].
 I don't want to cause this kind of hurt again."

-This isn't a formula to follow mechanically.
-It's a framework that keeps repair conversations focused on healing rather than defending or justifying past actions with elaborate explanations.
+This is not a formula to follow mechanically.
+It is a framework that keeps repair conversations focused on healing rather than defending or justifying.

 Common Repair Mistakes

-Many repair attempts fail because of predictable errors that sabotage the healing process.
-The most common: making repair about our own comfort rather than the relationship's healing.
-When we rush to apologize because we can't stand feeling guilty, we're seeking our own relief, not offering genuine repair to the other person.
+Many repair attempts fail because of predictable errors.
+The most common: making repair about our own comfort or shame rather than the relationship's healing.
+When we rush to apologize because we can't stand feeling guilty, we seek our own relief, not genuine repair.

-Another mistake is over-explaining our intentions in the crucial moment.
+Another mistake is over-explaining our intentions.
 "But I didn't mean to hurt you" may be true, but it shifts focus from their pain to our innocence.
-Impact matters more than intent in the crucial moment of repair.
-Save explanations for after fully hearing and acknowledging the hurt they experienced.
+Impact matters more than intent.
+Good repair keeps the focus on the person who was harmed.
+If we need our own experience held, that work belongs with a friend or professional outside the circumstance.

-The third trap is making promises we can't realistically keep.
+The third common mistake is making promises we cannot keep.
 Grand gestures and sweeping commitments feel powerful in the moment but crumble under the weight of daily life.
-Better to make one small, specific change we can actually sustain than ten dramatic ones we'll abandon within weeks.
+Better to make one small, specific change we can sustain than ten dramatic ones we abandon within weeks.

 When Repair Is Not Possible

-Sometimes repair isn't possible—the other person is unwilling, unsafe, or gone from our life entirely.
-In these difficult cases, the Healer still does his own internal work with integrity and purpose:
+Sometimes repair is not possible.
+The other person is unwilling, unsafe, or gone from our life entirely.
+In these cases, the Healer still does his own internal work:

 • He takes full responsibility for his part without requiring acknowledgment